-On July 12, we’ll be celebrating the editors’ and readers’ choice winners at our annual A-List Party.
-Now in downtown Clayton, this block-party features live music, food from A-List-winning restaurants, creative cocktails, and much more.
+On July 11, we’ll be celebrating the 2019 editors’ and readers’ choice winners at our annual A-List Party.
+Hosted at Sheldon Concert Hall & Art Galleries, the event will feature live music, food from A-List-winning restaurants, creative cocktails, and more.

 Dining & Nightlife